Region names are initially derived from either:

 Copied Region Names

-You can rename a region at any time.
-Use the region context menu to pop up the Rename dialog.
+Regions can be renamed at any time using the region context menu : right click > name_of_the_region > Rename... .
 The new name does not need to have a version number in it (in fact, it probably should not).
-Ardour will add a version number in the future if needed (e.g. if you copy or split the region).
+Ardour will add a version number in the future if needed (e.g. if the region is copied or sliced).